 Most "after root canal" discomfort subsides in few days.
 For some people it could take longer.
 Plus, if there's a crown, that may take some time to get used to as well.
 Generally, if a few weeks go by and you are still experiencing discomfort, give your dentist a shout.

-Michael Fish, DMD, Dentistry, answered
+Michael Fish, DMD, Dentist, answered

 "Root canal" is the term typically used to describe the process of cleaning and filling the small spaces inside the roots of teeth.
 In a healthy tooth these spaces are occupied by nerve tissue and blood vessels that enable the tooth to experience sensation and pain.

 After treatment of the root canal, thermal sensitivity (response to hot or cold) should stop right away because the nerve tissue has theoretically been removed.
 However, it is normal to have "post-operative" discomfort, meaning pain - or sensitivity - after treatment.
 This is typically due caused by trauma to the ligament outside the root during treatment.
 This may be worse while chewing or biting; should respond to anti-inflammatory like IBUPROPHEN and should go away within 2-3 days.

 If pain on biting is your only symptom or is getting worse, you may need a bite adjustment.
 This can be done quickly and should relieve the discomfort.